sunroofgod/dabestr-prototype/README.md

 2. It presents the **effect size** as a **bootstrap 95% confidence interval** on a **separate but aligned axes**.

-## Requirements

-Your version of R must be 2.10 or higher.

 ## Installation